Cataract

 Traditional Cataract Surgery

-With a routine, outpatient surgical procedure, an ophthalmologist can remove the cataract through a small incision using a technique called phacoemulsification.
-This technique uses ultrasonic sound waves to help break up the cataract into small pieces so they can be easily removed.
-Usually, a synthetic intraocular lens (IOL) made of either silicone or acrylic polymer is inserted at the time of cataract extraction to replace the focusing power of the natural lens.
 At Eye Care of Maine we are proud to provide cataract surgery in our state of the art Ambulatory Surgery Center.
 Here we can provide each patient with personalized care from our highly trained staff in a warm, friendly environment.
-Most cases take less than ten minutes.
-For the vast majority of patients we use topical anesthesia and sublingual medication, eliminate the need for intravenous medication and needles.
-Our cost per case is a fraction of the cost for cataract surgery performed at a hospital, which is especially important for those patients with limited or no insurance or on Medicare without supplemental insurance.
-Cataract surgery is a very successful operation.
-Almost three million people have this procedure every year in the United States, and more than 95% of people have a successful result.
+During cataract surgery, your natural lens is removed and is replaced by a synthetic intraocular lens (IOL) chosen by the patient and their surgeon to provide clear vision again.
+Most cases take about ten minutes.
+For the vast majority of patients topical anesthesia and sublingual medication are used to eliminate the need for intravenous medication and needles.
+Our cost per case is a fraction of the cost for cataract surgery performed at a hospital, which is especially important for those patients with limited or no insurance as well as high deductibles.
+Cataract surgery is the most common operation in the United States and is one of the safest and most successful procedures today.
 As with any surgical procedure, complications can occur during or after surgery, and some are severe enough to limit vision.
-But in most cases, vision, as well as quality of life, improves.
+But in most cases, vision, as well as quality of life, improves significantly.

 Intraocular Lens Options